9 Best Wildlife Activities in New Zealand

-What Wildlife Activities Can You Do in New Zealand?
+What Wildlife Encounters Can You Have in New Zealand?

 For rare and rewarding wildlife experiences, look no further than New Zealand.
 By being on the isolated continent of Zealandia, New Zealand’s native wildlife has evolved away from the rest of the world.
 The result?
 Wildlife that is unafraid of human interaction.
 New Zealand originally had no native land mammals to prey on the wildlife, so today we often get to have close encounters with some of the world’s most fascinating bird species.
-What’s more, the waters off the coast of New Zealand and full of marine wildlife that is on most people’s bucket list to see from whales to penguins.
-In this article, we’ll go through some of the incredible wildlife activities in New Zealand.
+What’s more, the waters off the coast of New Zealand and full of marine wildlife that is on most people’s bucket lists to see, from whales to penguins.
+In this guide, we’ll go through some of the incredible wildlife activities and tours in New Zealand.

+What makes a wildlife encounter in New Zealand so special?
 With a population of native animal and bird species in New Zealand, there are some wildlife activities that are either rare or like no other in the world.
-What’s more, you can experience New Zealand’s wildlife in their natural environment.
+What’s more, you can experience New Zealand’s wildlife in its natural environment.

-A unique experience is swimming with wild dolphins.
-The great thing about dolphin swimming in New Zealand is that you swim with dolphins in their natural environment.
-They decide whether they want to swim with you.
-Spoiler alert, dolphins are often just as curious of us as we are of them.
+An exciting animal experience in New Zealand is swimming with wild dolphins.
+The great thing about dolphin swimming here is that you swim with dolphins in their natural environment; they decide whether they want to swim with you.
+Spoiler alert, dolphins are often just as curious of us as we are of them!
+Some of the best places for dolphin encounters include Kaikoura, Tauranga and Picton.

 NZPocketGuide.com© NZPocketGuide.com

-Fur seal colonies are mostly found on the South Island coast.
-While on land, seals are often grumpy when humans approach them (the Department of Conservation recommends to stand about 20-30m/65-100ft away), in the water is another story.
+Fur seal colonies are mostly found on the South Island coast, with tens of seal colonies within easy reach, from the shores of Westport to Kaikoura.
+While on land, seals are often grumpy when humans approach them (the Department of Conservation recommends standing about 20-30 m/65-100 ft away), in the water is another story.
 In their element, seals are curious enough to swim around you and even so some underwater acrobats.
-Seal swimming with a certified guide is available in Kaikoura with Seal Swim Kaikoura (more info on Viator and Tripadvisor) and at the Poor Knights Islands.
+Seal swimming with a certified guide is available in winter at the Poor Knights Islands off the coast of Tutukaka.

 NZPocketGuide.com© NZPocketGuide.com

-You can see the New Zealand national bird in the wild on kiwi spotting tours or in sanctuaries.
+You can see the New Zealand national bird in the wild on kiwi spotting tours or in sanctuaries, particularly in Whangarei in the Northland region, as well as in Franz Josef on the West Coast.
 The flightless bird is elusive and nocturnal so seeing one truly is a rewarding experience.

 NZPocketGuide.com© NZPocketGuide.com

-New Zealand also has around six different species of penguins including the world’s smallest penguins: the little blue penguins.
-Plus, one of the rarest is the yellow-eyed penguins.
-Check out the link below on where to see them.
+New Zealand also has around six different species of penguins including the world’s smallest penguin, the little blue penguin, and one of the world’s rarest, the yellow-eyed penguin.
+Penguins can be found all over the coast of New Zealand, but the largest colonies are located in Oamaru and Akaroa.

 NZPocketGuide.com© NZPocketGuide.com

-Yes, a very popular activity in New Zealand is filming the kea as it destroys your car.
-This is the world’s only alpine parrot.
-Plus, they are very intelligent and very cheeky.
+Yes, a very popular activity in New Zealand is filming a kea as it destroys your car!
+Kea are the world’s only alpine parrot, characterised by their intelligence and for being very cheeky.
 The most common places to find them include Milford Sound and Arthur’s Pass.

 7. Walk Among Gannets